50 Secrets Hospitals Don’t Want to Tell You (But Every Patient Should Know)

 Join the conversation

 “Ask your nurses to do a ‘bedside shift change.’
 This is when they share information in your presence instead of at the nurses’ station.
 You can better correct any errors.
 [Studies show it also improves communication and care.]” —Karen Curtiss.
-Here are 9 other mistakes that can lead to misdiagnosis in the ER.

 Don’t be a distraction